 Being a mid-sized city can be a gift and a curse.

 No matter what happens in Pittsburgh, it will never gain the acclaim of New York or L.A.
 That’s not to say that Pittsburgh hasn’t played a pivotal role in America’s development.
 It certainly has.
-And it still is, developing game-changing innovations whose impact far exceeds its midsize status.
+And it still is.

 If you paid attention in American History you know that Pittsburgh, specifically the forks of the Ohio River, was a hot commodity back then.
 Does the French and Indian War ring a bell?
 William Pitt was Secretary of State during this time, helping strategize and manage war supplies, ensuring a victory over the French.